unicornonacid/design-patterns/README.md

 ## State
 State is a behavioral design pattern that lets an object alter its behavior when its internal state changes.
 It appears as if the object changed its class.

+## Null Object
+The intent of a Null Object is to encapsulate the absence of an object by providing a substitutable alternative that offers suitable default do nothing behavior.